 With fewer new European arrivals, British firms would need ways of making up the shortfall.
 One answer, Eurosceptics say, would be to offer the jobs to Britons instead.
 But if they can’t be persuaded to pick cabbages, it could mean taking migrants from elsewhere: without European labourers, new seasonal worker programmes would be necessary, says Mr Hartfield.
 There could be other unintended consequences.

 The Deadline & Outcome

 One issue is the cut-off point for EU nationals who want to stay.
 Some have proposed June 23rd 2016, the date of the referendum, but this has no basis in law.
 Other leading publications are arguing deadline day to be either today, the trigger date or Article 50, or when Britain actually leaves the EU, (likely to be in March 2019).

 Although it may come as a surprise to many who watched the campaign, the Leave side stated before the referendum that EU citizens who were “lawfully resident” in Britain would “automatically be granted indefinite leave to remain”.
 Depending on the deal Britain extracts from the EU, it is more likely that future migrants would be subject to tougher laws, or that family members of current EU migrants would not be allowed in to Britain.

 We are going to learn a lot during the following weeks, as fixing this is Theresa May and the governments’ main priority.
 But whatever Britons decide about their future without the EU, migrants are unlikely simply to vanish.

 Over the coming months (and years) we will share the developments of Brexit, and the likely impact of Brexit on inward investment and EU migrants.
-For more information please contact firstname.lastname@example.org
+For more information please contact us on firstname.lastname@example.org